Multi-phase-field elasticity model based on partial rank-one energy relaxation on pairwise interfaces: The mechanical-phase transformation problem

 \section{The mechanical-phase transformation problem}

-The problem will be separated first into two problems which are the mechanical and the phase transformation ones, and the constitutive laws of the combined problem will then be derived.
-Starting with a single-phase hyperelastic material under mechanical loading, a material point within the reference configuration $\bX \in \Bnull$ is mapped to the deformed configuration $\Btime$ via the deformation mapping $\Bvarphi$ and the deformation gradient reads \cite{Gur:1981:ait}

-which maps a line element from the reference configuration to the deformed configuration.
+The problem will first be separated into two subproblems: the mechanical and the phase transformation subproblems.
+The constitutive laws of the combined problem will then be derived.
+Consider a homogeneous (single-phase) hyperelastic material under mechanical loading, where a material point within the reference configuration $\bX \in \Bnull$ is mapped to the deformed configuration $\Btime$ via the deformation mapping $\Bvarphi$.
+The deformation gradient is given as $ \bF = \frac{\partial \Bvarphi}{\partial \bX} = \nabla_{\bX} \Bvarphi = \nabla \Bvarphi\,, $ which maps an infinitesimal line element from the reference configuration to the deformed configuration \cite{Gur:1981:ait}.
 The local statement of entropy inequality (the Clausius-Duhem inequality) for isothermal processes is \cite{GurFriAna:2010:tma}